centerforglobalsoundscapes/centerforglobalsoundscapes.github.io/README.md

+ ## Visit the wiki for CGS related info

-The following is detailed walkthrough to setup a github.io page.
+**The following is a detailed walkthrough related to the setup of github.io pages.**

 For Center for Globalsoundscapes Github info visit this projects wiki [https://github.com/centerforglobalsoundscapes/centerforglobalsoundscapes.github.io/wiki](centerforglobalsoundscapes.github.io/wiki)

+---

 ### Showcase your software development skills